songexile/Adroit-Frontend-Manager/Documentation/docs/integrations/next-auth.md

 ## Next Auth with AWS Cognito

-We use seamlessly integration with Next Auth authentication and AWS Cognito, providing a robust and flexible authentication solution for your Next.js projects.
+This project uses Next Auth authentication and AWS Cognito, providing a robust and flexible authentication solution for the project.
 With Next Auth and AWS Cognito, you can easily implement authentication features and manage user sessions with minimal effort.

 ## Configuration